Quantum-Optics-LKB/LambdaMeterWeb/readme.md

 - 🛠️ **Configurable channel names**, background colors, and reference frequencies.
 - ✏️ **Editable configuration** through a web interface.
 - 🔄 **Dynamic reloading** of the configuration without restarting the server.
+- 📊 Live plotting of wavelengths, frequencies, and detuning values.

 ---